-The Board is divided into three classes of directorships, with members of the Company's Board of Directors ("Directors") in each class serving staggered three-year terms.
+The Board is currently divided into three classes of directorships, with members of the Company's Board of Directors ("Directors") in each class serving staggered three-year terms.
 At each Annual Meeting, the terms of Directors in one of the three classes expire.
-The Board currently consists of eight members: three in Class I whose members' terms will expire at the 2008 Annual Meeting, two in Class II whose members' terms will expire at the 2009 Annual Meeting, and three in Class III whose members' terms will expire at the 2010 Annual Meeting.
+The Board currently consists of eight members: two in Class II whose members' terms will expire at the 2009 Annual Meeting, three in Class III whose members' terms will expire at the 2010 Annual Meeting, and three in Class I whose members' terms will expire at the 2011 Annual Meeting.